This article originally appeared on VICE Canada.

-There's $293 million in new money for Canada's cops and spies to tackle terrorism. $12 million for the oversight committee keeping tabs on their investigations.
+There's $293 million in new money for Canada's cops and spies to tackle terrorism, and $12 million for the oversight committee keeping tabs on their investigations.

-The Conservatives' final budget before the fall election, an otherwise austere exercise in showing off the freshly-balanced books, commits more than $2 billion in security and defence spending.
+The Conservatives' final budget before the fall election, an otherwise austere exercise in showing off the freshly balanced books, commits more than $2 billion in security and defense spending.

 One of the biggest pots of money is split between the Royal Canadian Mounted Police, the Canadian Security Intelligence Service (CSIS), and the Canadian Border Services Agency (CBSA).
 Those three departments will have their mandates and missions broadly expanded by the Conservatives' new anti-terrorism legislation, C-51, which is expected to be passed into law within a month.